Digitization in healthcare at a glance

 - Digitization is changing almost every aspect of healthcare.

-- The electronic patient record (ePA) simplifies many processes and creates greater transparency.
+- The electronic patient record (ePA) for all simplifies many processes and creates greater transparency.

 - Telemedicine enables remote medical services, for example video consultations.